voelzmo/codex/error_fixes.md

 ## Common Errors and Solutions to them!
-Here we will display all common errors and any
+Here we will display all common errors, the common paths that you ended up in that position, and the ways to get around them.
+If you can't find the solution in the main docs, then the answer will probably be here....ONWARDS!

 ### Bastion / Jumpbox

 ### ProtoBosh & Proto-Vault